 Contraindications*: This herb should be used with caution by those with Blood, Yin or Stomach Qi Deficiency.

 Formula key actions: Promote sweating .
 Releases the Exterior .

 Man Jing Zi is a deputy ingredient in Jia Wei Xiang Su San.
 This means it helps the king ingredient(s) treat the main pattern or it serves to treat a coexisting pattern.

 In Jia Wei Xiang Su San, Man Jing Zi relieves headache.

 Number of ingredients: 7 herbs

 Man Jing Zi is an assistant ingredient in Qiang Huo Sheng Shi Tang.
 This means that it either serves to reinforces the effect of other ingredients or it moderates their toxicity.

 In Qiang Huo Sheng Shi Tang, Man Jing Zi treats the headache.

 The tastes of ingredients in TCM also determine what Organs and Meridians they target.
-As such vitex fruits are thought to target the Bladder, the Stomach and the Liver.
+As such Man Jing Zi is thought to target the Bladder, the Stomach and the Liver.
 In TCM the impure water collected by the Kidneys that cannot be used by the body is sent to the Bladder for storage and excretion as urine.
 The Stomach on the other hand is responsible for receiving and ripening ingested food and fluids.
 It is also tasked with descending the digested elements downwards to the Small Intestine.
 The Liver is often referred as the body's "general" because it is in charge of regulating the movements of Qi and the Body Fluids.
 It also takes a leading role in balancing our emotions.